Financiere-d-Orion/test-stack-orchestrator/README.md

 The deleted stack will no more be returned by `requestStack` if another stack is available.
 If no stack is available, the stack will be recreated by the `requestStack`.

 ## Authentication

 This API uses `X-API-Key` header to authenticate.
 It should contain a valid project key.

-## Project configuration

-To use this API, ask for access at <corentind@theodo.fr>.
-The only configurable attribute is the `prefix` of the stack names.
-The default is `test-`.